 - The market is driven by the increasing risks of cyber threats, mainly in healthcare, finance, and telecommunications.

-To understand anomaly detection thoroughly, it is crucial to go through different types of anomalies that can be detected using this technology.
+To understand AI anomaly detection thoroughly, it is crucial to go through different types of anomalies that can be detected using this technology.
 Let’s take a look at the same:

 #1 Point Anomalies